 Sydney Desalination Plant History

 The NSW Government sold a 50 year lease on the plant in June 2012 backed by a 50 year water supply contract with SWC.
-The bid was won by a consortium of Utilities Trust of Australia (UTA), The Infrastructure Fund (TIF)Hastings Funds Management and Ontario Teachers’ Pension Plan at a cost of $2 .3 billion which includes the plant and the pipeline connecting the plant to the water supply network.
+The bid was won by a consortium that is now Ontario Teachers’ Pension Plan and the Morrison & Co managed Utilities Trust of Australia (UTA) at a cost of $2.3 billion, which includes the plant and the pipeline connecting the plant to the water supply network.

-As a monopoly supplier of desalinated water to Sydney, the Sydney Desalination Plant is regulated by the Independent Pricing and Regulatory Tribunal (IPART).
-The plant is licensed under the NSW Water Industry Competition Act.
+Sydney Desalination Plant is regulated by the Independent Pricing and Regulatory Tribunal (IPART).

 Sydney Desalination Plant Timeline